Master programme (MSc)

 The second year is concluded by your MSc-Thesis (CIE5060-09) which has 40 EC.
 You work on a topic you can choose yourself to demonstrate that you mastered the knowledge and skills taught in the programme.

-Preliminary schedule for the first year of the MSc-programme Transport & Planning 2018-2019:
+Schedule for the first year of the MSc-programme Transport & Planning 2018-2019:

 * Choose either Climate change: Science and ethics or Philosophy, technology assessment and ethics.